techidaily/site-howto/source/_posts/restore-missing-app-icon-on-oppo-a78-step-by-step-solutions-drfone-by-drfone-fix-android-problems-fix-android-problems.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://video-screen-grab.techidaily.com/new-streamlining-your-gaming-experience-windows-11-edition-for-2024/"><u>[New] Streamlining Your Gaming Experience Windows 11 Edition for 2024</u></a></li>
-<li><a href="https://fox-info.techidaily.com/updated-navigate-lifes-challenges-with-these-15-engaging-activities-while-listening-to-podcasts/"><u>[Updated] Navigate Life's Challenges with These 15 Engaging Activities While Listening to Podcasts</u></a></li>
-<li><a href="https://youtube-webster.techidaily.com/ed-unraveling-the-best-video-formats-for-youtube-success/"><u>[Updated] Unraveling the Best Video Formats for YouTube Success</u></a></li>
+<li><a href="https://digital-screen-recording.techidaily.com/new-in-2024-a-complete-guide-to-utilizing-ios-screenshot-feature/"><u>[New] In 2024, A Complete Guide to Utilizing IO's Screenshot Feature</u></a></li>
+<li><a href="https://howto.techidaily.com/4-ways-to-fix-android-blue-screen-of-death-on-tecno-spark-10c-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>4 Ways to Fix Android Blue Screen of Death On Tecno Spark 10C | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/9-quick-fixes-to-unfortunately-touchwiz-has-stopped-of-vivo-y100-5g-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>9 Quick Fixes to Unfortunately TouchWiz has stopped Of Vivo Y100 5G | Dr.fone</u></a></li>
+<li><a href="https://bypass-frp.techidaily.com/a-step-by-step-guide-on-using-adb-and-fastboot-to-remove-frp-lock-on-your-vivo-y100-by-drfone-android/"><u>A Step-by-Step Guide on Using ADB and Fastboot to Remove FRP Lock on your Vivo Y100</u></a></li>
+<li><a href="https://youtube-stream.techidaily.com/in-2024-snappy-fortnite-visuals-in-no-time/"><u>In 2024, Snappy Fortnite Visuals in No Time</u></a></li>
+<li><a href="https://some-skills.techidaily.com/in-2024-verbal-visions-a-compilation-of-the-most-advanced-transcription-apps/"><u>In 2024, Verbal Visions A Compilation of the Most Advanced Transcription Apps</u></a></li>
+<li><a href="https://tech-haven.techidaily.com/mastering-3d-print-designs-a-step-by-step-guide-using-chatgpt/"><u>Mastering 3D Print Designs: A Step-by-Step Guide Using ChatGPT</u></a></li>
+<li><a href="https://video-creation-software.techidaily.com/new-2024-approved-time-lapse-video-editing-made-easy-top-software-picks/"><u>New 2024 Approved Time-Lapse Video Editing Made Easy Top Software Picks</u></a></li>
+<li><a href="https://ai-live-streaming.techidaily.com/new-unveiling-the-secrets-of-shopee-livestream-selling-system/"><u>New Unveiling the Secrets of Shopee Livestream Selling System</u></a></li>
-<li><a href="https://howto.techidaily.com/4-solutions-to-fix-unfortunately-your-app-has-stopped-error-on-xiaomi-14-pro-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>4 Solutions to Fix Unfortunately Your App Has Stopped Error on Xiaomi 14 Pro | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/oppo-find-n3-flip-not-connecting-to-wi-fi-12-quick-ways-to-fix-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Oppo Find N3 Flip Not Connecting to Wi-Fi?
+12 Quick Ways to Fix | Dr.fone</u></a></li>
-<li><a href="https://howto.techidaily.com/authentication-error-occurred-on-honor-x9b-here-are-10-proven-fixes-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Authentication Error Occurred on Honor X9b?
-Here Are 10 Proven Fixes | Dr.fone</u></a></li>
-<li><a href="https://howto.techidaily.com/fix-cant-take-screenshot-due-to-security-policy-on-samsung-galaxy-z-flip-5-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Fix Cant Take Screenshot Due to Security Policy on Samsung Galaxy Z Flip 5 | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/play-store-stuck-on-downloading-of-sony-xperia-5-v-7-ways-to-resolve-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Play Store Stuck on Downloading Of Sony Xperia 5 V?
+7 Ways to Resolve | Dr.fone</u></a></li>
-<li><a href="https://howto.techidaily.com/fixes-for-apps-keep-crashing-on-lava-blaze-curve-5g-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Fixes for Apps Keep Crashing on Lava Blaze Curve 5G | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/reasons-for-realme-narzo-60-5g-stuck-on-boot-screen-and-ways-to-fix-them-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Reasons for Realme Narzo 60 5G Stuck on Boot Screen and Ways To Fix Them | Dr.fone</u></a></li>
+<li><a href="https://youtube-web.techidaily.com/ltimate-editors-guide-best-for-youtube-content/"><u>The Ultimate Editor's Guide Best for YouTube Content</u></a></li>
-<li><a href="https://howto.techidaily.com/full-guide-how-to-fix-connection-is-not-private-on-infinix-smart-8-plus-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Full Guide How To Fix Connection Is Not Private on Infinix Smart 8 Plus | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/troubleshooting-guide-how-to-fix-an-unresponsive-xiaomi-redmi-note-12r-screen-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Troubleshooting Guide How to Fix an Unresponsive Xiaomi Redmi Note 12R Screen | Dr.fone</u></a></li>
-<li><a href="https://win-cheats.techidaily.com/guide-detaille-pour-la-migration-pc-portable-a-ssd-sur-windows-meilleures-pratiques-et-solutions/"><u>Guide Détaillé Pour La Migration PC Portable À SSD Sur Windows : Meilleures Pratiques Et Solutions</u></a></li>
-<li><a href="https://iphone-unlock.techidaily.com/how-to-unlock-apple-iphone-12-pro-passcode-without-computer-drfone-by-drfone-ios/"><u>How to Unlock Apple iPhone 12 Pro Passcode without Computer? | Dr.fone</u></a></li>
-<li><a href="https://some-guidance.techidaily.com/legal-ways-to-capture-conference-calls-with-and-without-consent-strategies/"><u>Legal Ways to Capture Conference Calls: With and Without Consent Strategies</u></a></li>
-<li><a href="https://win-manuals.techidaily.com/resolve-error-0x80071129-swiftly-simple-solutions-uncovered/"><u>Resolve 'Error 0X80071129' Swiftly: Simple Solutions Uncovered</u></a></li>
-<li><a href="https://article-posts.techidaily.com/srt-shift-magic-subtitles-subc-conversion-guide/"><u>SRT Shift Magic Subtitles (SUBC) Conversion Guide</u></a></li>
-<li><a href="https://howto.techidaily.com/super-easy-ways-to-deal-with-nubia-red-magic-9-pro-unresponsive-screen-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Super Easy Ways To Deal with Nubia Red Magic 9 Pro Unresponsive Screen | Dr.fone</u></a></li>
-<li><a href="https://howto.techidaily.com/what-to-do-if-google-play-services-keeps-stopping-on-nokia-c12-plus-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>What to Do if Google Play Services Keeps Stopping on Nokia C12 Plus | Dr.fone</u></a></li>
-<li><a href="https://howto.techidaily.com/what-to-do-when-xiaomi-redmi-13c-5g-has-black-screen-of-death-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>What To Do When Xiaomi Redmi 13C 5G Has Black Screen of Death? | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/what-to-do-when-vivo-y78t-has-black-screen-of-death-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>What To Do When Vivo Y78t Has Black Screen of Death? | Dr.fone</u></a></li>
-<li><a href="https://discover-forum.techidaily.com/yl-softwares-ultimate-trick-for-playing-avi-movies-in-windows-without-hitches/"><u>YL Software's Ultimate Trick for Playing AVI Movies in Windows Without Hitches</u></a></li>
 </ul></div>